 Bring joy to your life with a wiener dog

 Dachshunds are among the most popular breeds of dogs in the united states.
 If you’ve ever seen one bounding towards you, full of excitement, you likely can understand why.
-One of the most curious and cute varieties available, these dogs can are for you as well as you can care for them.
+One of the most curious and cute varieties available, these dogs care for you as well as you can care for them.
+And our staff at Safe Journey Dog Boarding provides specialty dog care for those with difficult schedules, dogs with high energy, or anxiety.
 Keep reading to discover some delightful facts about them and to determine if dachshunds are right for your home.

 Dachshund fun facts